KennyMcGeoch/LeetCodeExercises/README.md

 1491.
 Average Salary Excluding the Minimum and Maximum Salary (Easy) 1493.
 Longest Subarray of 1's After Deleting One Element (Medium) 1496.
 Path Crossing (Easy)
-1502.
+1497.
+Check If Array Pairs Are Divisible by k (Medium) 1502.
 Can Make Arithmetic Progression From Sequence (Easy) 1503.
 Last Moment Before All Ants Fall Out of a Plank (Medium) 1508.
 Range Sum of Sorted Subarray Sums (Medium)